anzory/vscode-gppl-support/README.md

 ---

-## How to support the project
+## Help Make This Project Better

+Love this extension?
+Here’s how you can help:

+- ⭐ Leave a star on GitHub.
+- 📝 Write a review or share your feedback.
-- You can add language files for your locale.
-Please contact me at andrey.a.zorin@gmail.com to find out how.
+- 🌍 Add language files for your locale — email me at andrey.a.zorin@gmail.com!

-- You''ll help me greatly if you [write a review and rating](https://marketplace.visualstudio.com/items?itemName=anzory.vscode-gppl-support&ssr=false#review-details)
+- 💻 Contribute code or report issues via pull requests.
 - [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://paypal.me/anzory?locale.x=en_EN)

-It is not necessary, but if you do it, I would appreciate it.

 ---